db0x/spring-es-log/README.md

 ```
 usage:
-simply add it in your maven pom
+simply add it to your maven pom
 ```xml
 		<dependency>
 			<groupId>de.db0x</groupId>